mssujith/acoustic_wave_propagation/README.md

-# 2D acoustic_wave_propagation
+# 2D Acoustic Wave Propagation
-## 2D acoustic wave propagation in frequency domain using 13 and 5 point stencils
+## acoustic wave propagation in frequency domain using 13 and 5 point stencils

 The wave propagation modeling is created using the fourth-order staggered-grid finite difference approximation (13-point stencils) of the scalar wave equation in frequency domain.
 For stability and avoid numerical error, there should be at least 4 gridpoints per minimum wavelength.
 The boundaries are incorporated with Perfectly Matching Layers (PMLs) to suppress undesired reflections from edges.